MSc in Clinical Embryology

 The course runs over a period of one year, from October to September, incorporating the three: Michaelmas, Hilary and Trinity.
 Fundamental reproductive science and laboratory methods/practical skills are taught in the first term (Michaelmas) over five discrete Modules.
 Applied and clinical aspects are delivered in the second term (Hilary) over a further set of five Modules.
 Each Module is delivered over a period of one to three weeks and together, the ten Modules comprise the ‘core content’ of the course.
 The third term (Trinity) is extended to allow sufficient time for a high quality laboratory research project.

 We place significant emphasis on the acquisition of practical laboratory skills.
 A particular strength of our course is that students will be trained individually on micromanipulation and laser biopsy equipment using training beads, mouse oocytes, human sperm and surplus human oocytes when available.
 Our Students spend significant amounts of time in the Oxford Fertility Unit (OFU) following Senior Clinicians in the Clinic, and embryologists in the IVF laboratory.
 Our Students also spend time with Junior/Trainee OFU embryologists to discuss career options, writing CV's and preparing for interviews.
 Our Students also meet visiting clinicians and embryologists from other leading UK IVF clinics, such as Hammersmith IVF Unit.
-Our staff will also provide significant insight into the legal issues surrounding ART, along with quality control, ethics and ISO-accreditation.
+Our staff will also provide significant insight into the legal issues surrounding ART, along with quality management, ethics and ISO-accreditation.
 Our students will also attend professional development seminars covering a wide range of topics including medical ethics, business and management skills, communication and presentation skills, intellectual property and experimental design.

 - Essential Cellular and Molecular Biology